Have questions about Family Law?

 Q: What are some of the grounds for an annulment?

-An annulment can be based on a number of factors, including: lack of consent of a parent or guardian (if underage), lack of understanding/insanity, fraud and/or void marriages (spouses that are closely related by blood; polygamy/bigamy.)
+An annulment can be based on a number of factors, including lack of consent of a parent or guardian (if underage), lack of understanding or insanity, and fraud or void marriages (spouses that are closely related by blood; polygamy/bigamy.)

 CHILD CUSTODY FAQs:

 The court looks at the best interests of the child in determining the proper custody and visitation arrangement.
 The judge considers many factors when deciding custody, including: